AndreiDavydov/crocodiles-clocks/README.md

 #### 1.1.
 Binary classification with CNN

-The core idea was to implement a convolutional neural network, mused by Alexnet and others, as simple as possible due to quite small dataset of quite small images (32x32 size).It consists
+The core idea was to implement a convolutional neural network, mused by Alexnet and others, as simple as possible due to quite small dataset of quite small images (32x32 size).It consists of three blocks of Conv2d+MaxPool2d+ReLU (such composition was shown prominent results in image classification tasks, especially proper feature extraction, in the **AlexNet** for instance).